 We cooperate with teachers in the selection of materials to be included in the curricula of the various degree programmes.
 As a rule, all course materials are acquired as digital copies.
 We promote the findability of course materials in different learning environments.
 We encourage and instruct teachers to utilize open access materials.

 In addition, Library experts choose a selection of materials to supplement customer requests, consisting of as comprehensive a collection of Finnish scientific materials as possible as well as a curated selection of international materials.

 The Library collections are based on an extensive selection of high quality digital materials.
 The printed and digital materials supplement each other.
 As regards printed collections, we keep copies of definitive works and frequently used, high quality materials in all relevant disciplines.

 We maintain and develop the services for publishing and storing digital copies of University of Helsinki theses and dissertations.
 We instruct and advise thesis authors in the publishing and depositing process.
 We are responsible for the publishing of digital theses as well as for collecting metadata and other information on theses and their public examinations for other University units.

 We maintain and develop the University of Helsinki Research Portal.
 We increase the number of open access works published by University students and staff.
 We encourage self-archiving in the open access repository Helda of the University of Helsinki.

 The library maintains platforms aimed at University personnel for publishing scientific literature pertaining to research and teaching at the University.
-Helsinki University Press, which is owned by the Library, publishes academic literature of a high level and quality.
-We promote the worldwide visibility, availability and distribution of works and research data published by the University of Helsinki.
 The Library will advise and support its customers in questions pertaining to open access publishing.